 Along with people, families, businesses, and organizations everywhere, the Whidbey Institute has been profoundly impacted by COVID-19.
-As a result, 2020 fundraising efforts are focused on our ability to care for the land and each other.
+As a result, 2020 fundraising efforts have focused on our ability to care for the land and each other.
 When you give, you help steward 106 acres of conservation forest, you help bring our staff team back to work as soon as possible, and you provide support for the transformative programs that support us in building pathways to our collective future.

 In this moment of collective uncertainty, we have an opportunity: